EFSA puts novel food assessment on hold for applicants to provide missing data

 “It is important to stress, at this point, that we have not concluded that CBD is unsafe as food,” Turck said.

-Missing data mentioned by the panel included the effect of CBD on the liver, gastrointestinal tract, and endocrine and nervous systems, as well as consumers’ psychological wellness, the Efsa said in a note.
+Missing data mentioned by the panel included the effect of CBD on the liver, gastrointestinal tract, and endocrine and nervous systems, as well as consumers’ psychological wellness, EFSA said in a note.

 According to the panel, it is also important to determine whether the significant adverse effects of ingested CBD on reproduction observed in animal studies may also occur in humans.